Isabella (Boo) Martin – Found and Executive Director

-Boo has loved all 45 years of being on this farm.
-Starting with eight scraggly ponies and two best friends, it is real thrill to see what the farm has become.
-I still love camp the best and adore seeing people of all ages learn to ride and drive.
-The veterans and their families inspire and move me every single time they come to the farm.
-I love what the farm does for all of us.
-I look forward to driving more and working less someday soon but in the meantime, come visit!
-Let’s share the good times in the past as we dream of our future.
+Boo has loved all 46 years of being on this farm.
+Starting with eight scraggly ponies and two best friends, it is a real thrill to see what the farm has become.
+She still loves camp the best and adores seeing people of all ages learn to ride and drive.
+The veterans and their families inspire and move her every single time they come to the farm.
+She loves what the farm does for everyone.
+Boo looks forward to driving more and working less someday soon.
+In the meantime, she welcomes all to visit!

 Kris Young – Director of Farm Operations

 Kris is the Director of Farm Operations.
 Kris first came to the farm at age 8 and began full-time employment at age 19.
 She has worked most jobs on the farm, from cook to riding instructor, barn manager, Pony Farm summer camp co-director and more.
 Kris has also worked at Monadnock Developmental Services as a direct support staff, lead staff and peer counselor.
 She is a lifelong animal lover who shares the joy that animals of the farm have to offer.
 She is a devoted caretaker of the farm’s non-equines and is the best friend to every one of our chickens.

 Kim was born and raised in NH and currently live in New Boston, NH with her two boys, Isaac and Jacob, and her husband, Joe.
 Outside of work she loves to spend her time doing anything that involves family and being outside.
 Being avid campers in the summer and skiers in the winter, they take advantage of all the great state of NH has to offer.
 She enjoys working for Touchstone Farm and being part of a team that helps others get outside and unplug from today’s busy world.